 CCTV Camera Pros made the following recommendation:

 Although we always recommend hard wiring surveillance DVRs via CAT5 for network connectivity, we realize that this is not always feasible.
 In cases where hard wiring a DVR is not possible, you can connect the DVR to a wireless network bridge.
 Please see the below network diagram.

 The WIFI-AP3500 wireless access point can be configured in wireless bridge mode which allows it to connect to a WIFI access point.
 In this diagram an iDVR-E4 is hard wired via CAT5 to a WIFI-AP3500.
 The AP3500 bridge is configured to connect over WIFI to a Cisco LinkSys router.

-This wireless DVR setup also works great with our new iDVR-PRO CCTV DVRs.
-The latest iDVR-PROs are 960H format and work with iPhone, iPad, Mac, and Windows for remote viewing and video playback.
+This wireless DVR setup also works great with our new iDVR-PRO CCTV /HD security camera DVRs.
+The latest iDVR-PROs work with analog CCTV, AHD, and HD-TVI cameras.
+Users can use an iPhone, iPad, Mac, and Windows PCs for remote viewing and video playback.

 You can learn more and watch a bunch of video demos here.